 The credit provides a subsidy to taxpayers who make investments in recycling plant and equipment by reducing the taxpayer's cost.
 For investments under \$250,000, the cost is reduced by 25 percent.
-For investments over \$250,000, the credit is a smaller percentage of the cost the larger the investment.
+For more expensive investments, the percentage reduction is a declining function of the cost.